Keyboard shortcuts

 Fast tooling and builds.
 No cross-compiling headaches.
 Easy to customize/upgrade/debug.
 One tool for both system engineers and application developers to ship products faster.

-[yoe] is a build system (focused on Embedded Linux for now) for teams shipping modern edge products.
+[yoe] next generation is a build system (focused on Embedded Linux for now) for teams shipping modern edge products.
 Components in Go, Rust, Zig, Python, JS/TS, and C/C++ are supported. [yoe] releases often and tracks upstream closely.
 The configuration language is easily processed by humans and AI.
 Build on your laptop, on native hardware, or in cloud CI — one integrated tool, same config, same results.

 Note: Not everything in the documentation has been implemented yet as this project is in the early stages.